brylevkirill/notes/interesting recent papers.md

 [Loss is Its Own Reward: Self-Supervision for Reinforcement Learning](http://arxiv.org/abs/1612.07307) (Darrell)    # structured exploration in policy space guided by learning additional tasks

 [Feature Control as Intrinsic Motivation for Hierarchical Reinforcement Learning](https://arxiv.org/abs/1705.06769)    # structured exploration in policy space guided by learning additional tasks

+[Independently Controllable Features](https://arxiv.org/abs/1708.01289) (Bengio)    # structured exploration in state and policy space guided by learning to control environment
+>	"Exploration process could be driven by a notion of controllability, predicting the interestingness of objects in a scene and choosing features and associated policies with which to attempt controlling them – such ideas have only been briefly explored in the literature.
+How do humans choose with which object to play?
+We are attracted to objects for which we do not yet know if and how we can control them, and such a process may be critical to learn how the world works."
+>	"It has been postulated that a good representation is one that disentangles the underlying explanatory factors of variation.
+However, it remains an open question what kind of training framework could potentially achieve that.
+Whereas most previous work focuses on the static setting (e.g. with images), we postulate that some of the causal factors could be discovered if the learner is allowed to interact with its environment.
+The agent can experiment with different actions and observe their effects.
+We hypothesize that some of these factors correspond to aspects of the environment which are independently controllable, i.e., that there exists a policy and a learnable feature for each such aspect of the environment, such that this policy can yield changes in that feature with minimal changes to other features that explain the statistical variations in the observed data."
+>	"In interactive environments, the temporal dependency between successive observations creates a new opportunity to notice causal structure in data which may not be apparent using only observational studies.
+In reinforcement learning, several approaches explore mechanisms that push the internal representations of learned models to be “good” in the sense that they provide better control, and control is a particularly important causal relationship between an agent and elements of its environment."
+>	"We propose and explore a more direct mechanism for representation learning, which explicitly links an agent’s control over its environment with its internal feature representations.
+Specifically, we hypothesize that some of the factors explaining variations in the data correspond to aspects of the world that can be controlled by the agent.
+For example, an object that could be pushed around or picked up independently of others is an independently controllable aspect of the environment.
+Our approach therefore aims to jointly discover a set of features (functions of the environment state) and policies (which change the state) such that each policy controls the associated feature while leaving the other features unchanged as much as possible."

 ----
 [Automated Curriculum Learning for Neural Networks](https://arxiv.org/abs/1704.03003) (DeepMind)    # structured exploration in policy space guided by learning progress